 This class warns about missing required arguments.

 This class warns about unallowed arguments.
+This can only happen for long options.